g5-freemen/Kanban-board/README.md

 * Deletion of all cards in the column
 * Moving cards to another columns
 * Card counter
-* Column slider on mobile devices
+* Column slider (buttons & swipe) on mobile devices
 * Saving cards to local storage and printing them on page load
 * Card editing
 * Comments